ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 The specimen bulk-loader has only one field for (each of several) Other IDs.
-At load, the values provided in this field are parsed into individual fields according to the following rules
+At load, the values provided in this field are parsed into individual fields according to the following rules:

--   Integers are loaded as Number
+-   Integers are loaded as Number.
 -   Square brackets ( **\[** and **\]** ) may be used to explicitly
-    define the numeric portion of an identifier
+    define the numeric portion of an identifier.
--   Curly brackets ( **{** and **}** ) may be used **around the entire Identifier only**

-    to force the Identifier into Prefix.
+-   Curly brackets ( **{** and **}** ) may be used **around the entire Identifier only** to force the Identifier into Prefix.
 This is most useful when leading zeros would otherwise be lost in the numeric portion of the Identifier.
--   Strings consisting on a single alpha character followed by a number (V12345) are split into Prefix and Number (**V** and **12345**, respectively)
+-   Strings consisting of a single alpha character followed by a number (V12345) are split into Prefix and Number (**V** and **12345**, respectively).
--   Strings consisting of a number and a single alpha character (12345a) are split, as above, into Number and Suffix
+-   Strings consisting of a number and a single alpha character (12345a) are split, as above, into Number and Suffix.
 -   Strings containing one or two "separator characters" ( | – . ; ) are
     split at those characters.
--   The results of the above are checked to ensure that Number is an integer
+-   The results of the above are checked to ensure that Number is an integer.
--   Any errors or ambiguities result in the entire input being recorded as Prefix
+-   Any errors or ambiguities result in the entire input being recorded as Prefix.

 Examples: